Gillespie algorithm: History

 The process that led to the algorithm recognizes several important steps.
 In 1931, Andrei Kolmogorov introduced the differential equations corresponding to the time-evolution of stochastic processes that proceed by jumps, today known as Kolmogorov equations (Markov jump process) (a simplified version is known as master equation in the natural sciences).
 It was William Feller, in 1940, who found the conditions under which the Kolmogorov equations admitted (proper) probabilities as solutions.
 In his Theorem I (1940 work) he establishes that the time-to-the-next-jump was exponentially distributed and the probability of the next event is proportional to the rate.
 As such, he established the relation of Kolmogorov's equations with stochastic processes.

 Later, Doob (1942, 1945) extended Feller's solutions beyond the case of pure-jump processes.
 The method was implemented in computers by David George Kendall (1950) using the Manchester Mark 1 computer and later used by Maurice S. Bartlett (1953) in his studies of epidemics outbreaks.
 Gillespie (1977) obtains the algorithm in a different manner by making use of a physical argument.

-Idea behind the algorithm
+Idea

+Mathematics

+In a reaction chamber, there are a finite number of molecules.
+At each infinitesimal slice of time, a single reaction might take place.
+The rate is determined by the number of molecules in each chemical species.

+Naively, we can simulate the trajectory of the reaction chamber by discretizing time, then simulate each time-step.
+However, there might be long stretches of time where no reaction occurs.
+The Gillespie algorithm samples a random waiting time until some reaction occurs, then take another random sample to decide which reaction has occurred.